willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 1. To get started, you need to [download the CopilotLabDSR PowerShell script](https://download.microsoft.com/download/b/a/b/babff430-cc1f-46e0-b98b-2997d79af5ae/tenant-admin-scripts.zip).
 2. Extract the CopilotLabDSR.psm1 file from the tenant-admin-scripts.zip file to a location you can access from PowerShell.
-3. In File Explorer, go to the location where you extracted the CopilotLabDSR.psm1 file.
+3. In File Explorer, go to the location where you saved the CopilotLabDSR.psm1 file that you extracted.
 4. Right-click on the CopilotLabDSR.psm1 file and select **Properties**.
 5. On the **General** tab, select **Unblock** checkbox, and then select **Ok**.